TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   treatment of some type, where the value may be precisely known).
 Nevertheless, you will often see linear modeling being used even when `x` is an inexactly measured value.
-If the measurements are fairly tight, this may be an acceptable practice, but depending on how important the details of the model are, an alternative formulation, called the 'random effects' model can be used, which can explicitly model the uncertainty in the explanatory variable values, leading to more reliable (though less powerful) p-values and interval estimates.
+If the measurements are fairly tight, this may be an acceptable practice, but depending on how important the details of the model are, using an alternative formulation, called the 'random effects' model may be advisable, which can explicitly model the uncertainty in the explanatory variable values, leading to more reliable p-values and interval estimates.
 Random effects models, which have broader applicability than the case of imprecisely measured `x`, are beyond the scope of this lesson, but this is a common issue you should be aware of.